 Growing tomatoes is not difficult.
 Most gardeners are able to coax at least a few fruits from their backyard gardens, although production and fruit quality can be highly inconsistent at times.
-Growing great tomatoes, however, presents a few challenges.
+If you are applying tips on growing great tomatoes, however, there may be a few challenges.
 These veggie garden favorites reward growers who give them a little extra attention by producing an abundant crop of colorful, sweet, tangy fruits.
 One of their key requirements is sunlight.
 The short answer is “yes,” tomatoes do need full sun, but there’s more to know.

 Tomatoes need about 10 hours of sun for the best yield.
 That said, they have a temperature sweet spot, as well.
 If it gets too hot, fruit production and ripening slow down or stop.
 If it doesn’t get hot enough, or if nights are too chilly, fruit production and ripening slow down or stop.
 So, gardeners benefit from paying attention to temperature and sunlight requirements simultaneously.

 Tomatoes grow best when daytime temperatures are between 75 and 85 degrees, and night time lows are between 60 and 75 degrees.
 When daytime temperatures consistently rise above 90 degrees and lows stay above 70, blossoms drop and fruit development is poor.
 Cool nights below 60 degrees, on the other hand, reduce pollen production leading to misshapen fruits or lack of fruit set.
 Gardeners in different climates should approach tomatoes with their unique environments in mind.